remla25-team15/operation/README.md

 | `frontend_feedback_rating_total`         | Number of feedback ratings classified by type         | `feedback_type` (`positive`, `negative`, `unknown`) |

-The metrics are also assesible by (http://app.local/metrics)
+The metrics are also accessible at [http://app.local/metrics](http://app.local/metrics).

 ### Alerts
 PrometheusRule - "HighFrontendRequestRate" exists and you can check that it can be triggered in Prometheus UI [http://localhost:9090](http://localhost:9090).
 The alert notification functionality is still under development.

 # Grafana Dashboard: Custom Metrics Visualization

+To access the dashboard go to: Grafana URL: http://grafana.local/ (Credentials: admin / admin).
+After you ran the steps from [the setup](#How-to-run?)

 The dashboard is automatically installed in Grafana using a Kubernetes ConfigMap and Helm chart.
 No manual import is required.